 At Mosquito Squad of Central Massachusetts, we encourage you to think back and consider whether you’ve noticed an uptick in mice around your property or neighborhood in the last year.
 That will be an easy indicator for you.
 We also urge you to participate in season-long tick control efforts at your home, as the CDC’s Kiersten Kugeler reminds us, “In the Northeast, most people catch Lyme around their homes.”

 “May is the month generally associated with Lyme season, but that should probably be backed up in years like this, to March.”
 Holly Ahern, scientific advisor to Project Lyme, reminds us in a recent Daily Gazette story about the mild winter’s effect on the tick population this summer.

-With the anticipation of a risky Lyme season and a mild winter, Mosquito Squad of Franklin & Framingham is offering an early tick treatment now or in April (we usually don’t spray until May).
+With the anticipation of a risky Lyme season and a mild winter, Mosquito Squad of Franklin & Framingham is offering an early tick treatment now or in April (we usually don’t mist until May).
 Our treatment eliminates 85-90% of adult ticks on your property instantly and continues to work for up to 3 weeks.
 Also, we’ll install tick tubes in strategic places around your property to eliminate ticks feeding on and nesting with mice for long-term tick control.
 Call today for a free quote